Articles

 You can contact us 24 hours a day, 7 days a week via phone at 8885294543, by e-mail at info@tullylegal.com or by clicking the button below:

-HB5 and SB199, identical bills, would amend Virginia’s paid sick leave law, expanding coverage to all public and private employees in the Commonwealth.
+HB5 and SB199 would amend Virginia’s paid sick leave law, expanding coverage to all public and private employees in the Commonwealth.
 Both bills would require employers, regardless of size, to provide employees with one hour of paid sick leave for every 30 hours worked, with an annual accrual cap of 40 hours, all of which could be used in the same year or carried over to the next.

-If signed into law by the governor, the bills would take effect July 1, 2027.Paid Family and Medical Leave
+If the governor’s amendments are approved by the Legislature, the bills would take effect July 1, 2027.

 The paid family and medical leave bills would establish a payroll-funded insurance program that would provide qualifying employees with up to 12 weeks of paid leave at 80% of their average weekly wages, and contributions would be split between employers and employees.